m5stack/aws-iot-kit-tutorials/workshop/content/Blinky hello world/Connecting to AWS/_index.en.md

 {{% /notice %}}

 ## Chapter conclusion
-In this chapter, you have successfully compiled and flash your device and are actively monitoring it's serial outputs.
+In this chapter, you have successfully compiled and flashed your device and are actively monitoring it's serial outputs.
 Using the AWS IoT Device SDK for Embedded C, the reference hardware authenticated with the [MQTT message broker](https://docs.aws.amazon.com/iot/latest/developerguide/protocols.html) (AWS IoT Core) and is ready to receive messages.

 You are now ready to head to the final chapter in this tutorial, [**Blinking the LED**](/en/blinky-hello-world/blinking-the-leds.html).